MAR-AM/Client-Address-Form-with-PHP-Data-Display/README.md

 # Client-Address-Form-with-PHP-Data-Display
-This HTML and PHP project consists of two main parts: a client address form and a data display table.
+This HTML and PHP project consists of two main parts: a client address form and a data display table.The first part is an HTML form where users can input their name, surname, address, city, and postal code.
+The form uses simple CSS styling for better user experience.
+Upon submission, the form data is sent via POST method to a PHP script that dynamically generates an HTML table displaying the submitted data.
+This project demonstrates the basic interaction between HTML forms and PHP for handling and displaying user input.